freesurfer-rge/slothpu16/pcbs/ReadMe.md

 The [Program Counter](./Program%20Counter/) has two daughter cards - a second Register With Reset (which is the PC register) and an [incrementer](./Incrementer/).
 The latter takes care of incrementing the program counter by two (unless a branch is taken), and has its own [test connector board](./Incrementer%20Connector/).

+## Pi Backplane Connector

+As the name suggests, [this board](./SlothPU%20Backplane/) connects a the standard 2x20 Raspberry Pi header to the Common Bus.
+To this end, twin banks of input and output shift registers are used.
+The output shift registers can have their outputs set to high impedance for when a connected module wishes to write to a bus.
+However, the resolution of this impedance switch is at the bus level, not individual lines.